 Prior Review | Law-Ethics Manual | Key Cases | What Are Ethics | Tools of Truth

-by John Bowen With the recognition and celebration of Constitution Day, applications are now available for this year’s First Amendment Press Freedom Award (FAPFA).
-In its 16th year, the recognition is designed to identify and recognize high schools that actively support and protect First Amendment rights of their students and teachers.
-The honor focuses on press freedoms….
+Applications are now available for this year’s First Amendment Press Freedom Award (FAPFA).
+In its 16th year, FAPFA recognition is designed to identify and recognize high schools that actively support and protect First Amendment rights of their students and teachers.
+The honor focuses on press freedoms.
+The application can be completed by using a SurveyGizmo form.
+Deadline for submission…

 Red Panic Button